zhutao100/qwen-code/docs/users/features/sandbox.md

 ## Overview of sandboxing

-Sandboxing isolates potentially dangerous operations (such as shell commands or file modifications) from your host system, providing a security barrier between AI operations and your environment.
+Sandboxing isolates potentially dangerous operations (such as shell commands or file modifications) from your host system, providing a security barrier between the CLI and your environment.

 The benefits of sandboxing include: